openworm/org.geppetto.docs/source/usinggeppetto.rst

 **Dashboard** - In the demo deployment of Geppetto the dashboard shows some sample projects for a guest user.

-Selecting a project in the left pane of the dashboard will reveal its details in the right pane.
+Selecting a project in the left pane of the dashboard will reveal project details in the right pane.
 Double clicking on a project in the left pane will open the selected project in a new browser tab.

 .. image:: images/sshots/explorer.png